 On a cold night in the Cal State Northridge gym leave it to the guy playing with strep throat to make the key plays.

-Paul Drecksel, who didn't practice all week and had a temperature of 104 on Thursday, hit two key jump shots and four free throws in the last five minutes of the game to lead Northridge to a 66-58 victory over Chapman on Friday night in a California Collegiate Athletic Assn. game.
+Paul Drecksel, who didn't practice all week and had a temperature of 104 on Thursday, hit two key jump shots and four free throws in the last five minutes to lead Northridge to a 66-58 victory over Chapman Friday night in a California Collegiate Athletic Assn. game.

-For a half, Drecksel looked like he belonged wrapped up somewhere with a thermometer stuck in his mouth.
-Northridge's leading scorer was 0 for 5 shooting.
+For a half, Drecksel looked like he belonged wrapped somewhere with a thermometer stuck in his mouth.
+Northridge's leading scorer was 0 for 5.

-But late in the game, with Chapman challenging, the 6-4 senior from Salt Lake City hit two jumpers within a minute that finally broke the Panthers.
+But late in the game, with Chapman challenging, the 6-4 senior from Salt Lake City hit two jumpers within a minute.

-Northridge led by as many as 10 in the second half, but Chapman had trimmed the Matadors' advantage to 49-43 with 4:30 left when Drecksel found his shooting touch.
+Northridge led by as many as 10 in the second half, but Chapman had trimmed the Matadors' lead to 49-43 with 4:30 left when Drecksel found his touch.

 First, he hit an off-balance three-point shot with two seconds left on the 45 second clock.
 Then, the next time down the floor, he made a 15-footer as the shot clock ran out.

-Both shots, Drecksel said, were taken out of desperation rather than preparation.
+Both shots, Drecksel said, were taken out of desperation.